Are you in the mood for a dance? Well, now’s your chance to bust out your best moves and go back to the '70s with ABBA Voyage.

 All members of the band were involved in the creation of the concert, which makes it unsurprising that the avatars are younger versions of themselves.
 But with the lighting, sound, and cutting-edge special effects, you’d never know that nearly 50 years had passed since they first stepped onto the stage at Eurovision.

-The singing was done by the present-day band members who performed the 22-song set over the course of five weeks while wearing motion-capture suits.
+The singing was done by the present-day band members who performed the song set over the course of five weeks while wearing motion-capture suits.
 The choreography is also based on the Swedes’ real movements but was actually filmed by younger body doubles.
 Then, on the night, all of this is put together into one seamless projection and is backed by a real band.

-Where is the ABBA Voyage Arena?
+ABBA Voyage location: Where in London is the ABBA Voyage arena?

 ABBA Voyage arena

+ABBA Voyage.
 Ticketmaster

-The ABBA Arena is a temporary building that was entirely purpose-built for this project.
+The ABBA Arena is a "temporary" building that was entirely purpose-built for this project.
 It sits in Queen Elizabeth Park in Stratford (where the 2012 Olympics took place) - and with a big light-up ABBA sign on the front, it’s pretty hard to miss.

 The nearest station is Pudding Mill Lane, which is available on the DLR, but you can also go to Stratford station (on the Jubilee, Central, Elizabeth, DLR and Overground lines) and Stratford International (which has National Rail services).